[EN] The city of shades

 Dates: June 17-21, 2024 | Place: Barcelona | Activity part of Setmanes d’Arquitectura 2024.

-Prior registration required (deadline: May 17, 2024; communication of results: May 24, 2024) | Maximum 20 participants | Certificate of participation is issued (1 ECTS) | It will be carried out primarily in Spanish (use of Catalan and English in the informal work of the workshop won’t be an issue)
+Prior registration required | Maximum 20 participants | Certificate of participation is issued (1 ECTS) | It will be carried out primarily in Spanish (use of Catalan and English in the informal work of the workshop won’t be an issue)

 The Department of Umbrology is a joint production of xcol.
 An Ethnographic Inventory and Tarde, a handbook of minimal and irrelevant urban entanglements